RolfNoot/DEPRECATED---PSoC6VScodeTemplate/README.md

     "cmake.sourceDirectory": "${workspaceRoot}"
     ```
 1. Check
-    - if make is installed by typing 'make -v' into the terminal window of VS Code
+    - if make is installed by typing 'make -v' (or mingw32-make.exe -v) into the terminal window of VS Code
-        (make needs to be added to the system's path variable)
+        (the folder of the make binary needs to be added to the system's path variable)

 1. Remind
     - after changing the device configuration to use